 There are several causes of hair loss.
 According to the Mayo Clinic, hair loss can be related to heredity, stress, wearing a hairstyle in a manner that pulls tightly on the hair.
 Medications, such as drugs used to fight cancer, can have side effects that cause people to lose hair.
 And there are conditions that are created by hormonal changes.

-Hormones can cause women to lose hair during pregnancy or menopause and hormones can also be related to hair loss among patients who have certain thyroid conditions.
+Hormones can cause women to lose their hair during pregnancy or menopause and hormones can also be related to hair loss among patients who have certain thyroid conditions.
 Robert Anolik, a New York City based dermatologist told Men’s Health that hair loss can be associated with both low and high thyroid activity.
 Hair loss related to thyroid conditions don’t just happen on the top of head.
 You can lose body hair as well.
 Dr. Anolik says these conditions can usually get treated with medication.

 Hormones and Male/Female Pattern Hair Loss